SUMMER VACATION IN OMAN

 © Mirella Sidro

-As we drive on we discover a large waterfall from the highway.
+As we drive on, we discover a large waterfall from the highway.
 We take the next exit.
-When we get pretty close, we park the car at the roadside like quite a few tourists before us and make a pilgrimage on foot to the natural spectacle.
+When we got pretty close, we parked the car at the side of the road like so many tourists before us and made a pilgrimage on foot to the natural spectacle.
 The waterfall is very strong.
-As the sun falls on it, it throws rainbows.
-A nice place to have a rest!
+As the sun falls on it, it casts rainbows.
+A nice place to take a break!

 © Mirella Sidro